Tucker FOIAs the NSA

 On the one hand, it doesn’t take a whole lot to believe that Carlson’s claims could be, in one way or another, true.
 It’s not as if the NSA has a lot of guardrails (i.e., meaningful congressional or judicial oversight, ethical scruples, etc) to dissuade it from rogue spying.

 On the other hand, making claims of this kind is a pretty easy way for a news network like Fox to gin up attention and viewership out of nothing.
-Carlson has provided no evidence that his communications have been intercepted beyond his claims about the unknown Mr. X who supposedly tipped him off.
+Carlson has provided no evidence that his communications have been intercepted beyond his story about the unknown Mr. X who supposedly tipped him off.

 As we’ve written about, this whole episode actually comes at an apt time.
 Recent, compounding surveillance controversies have resurrected the ongoing debate about the dangers of omnipresent law enforcement spying in America.
 That doesn’t make Tucker any less of an annoying and imperfect harbinger of said message, nor does it make him not potentially full of shit.